mjs/gevent_openssl/README.rst

 About
 -----

-This compatibility is accomplished by ensuring the nonblocking flag is set before any blocking operation and the OpenSSL Connection is polled internally to trigger needed events.
+This compatibility is accomplished by yielding to the gevent scheduler when pyOpenSSL is waiting to be able to read or write data.

 License
 -------